 3. Request Apostilles

-Documents issued outside Spain in a language other than Spanish must be either legalised or apostilled (and then translated).
+Documents issued outside Spain in a language other than Spanish must be either legalised or apostilled (and translated).

 4. Arrange sworn translations